hermantai/samples/python/google-cloud-sql-on-app-engine/README.rst

 6. After that, you should be able to see the demo in http://YOUR_PROJECT_ID.appspot.com.

+7. Click on "Cloud SQL (setup the table and data)" to setup the table and data.

+8. You can now click on other links in the demo to see the difference between using pooling vs not using pooling.

 .. _`Google Cloud SQL`: https://cloud.google.com/sql
 .. _`Google App Engine`: https://cloud.google.com/appengine/